 - Maximum Charge Rate – 250 kW+ (V3 Tesla Supercharger)

 - Yet to be confirmed.

 The finalised specifications for the Tesla Cybertruck are yet to be announced and much about the vehicle is currently unknown.
 For instance, the HP & Torque output from each variant has not as yet been stated by Tesla.
 However, Tesla has been keen to emphasize the towing capabilities of each version of the Cybertruck.

-What I also find interesting is Tesla is supposedly bringing the cheapest model the Single Motor/RWD to market first in late 2021, with the Dual and Tri-Motor variants available in 2022.
+What I also find interesting is Tesla is supposedly bringing the cheapest model the Single Motor/RWD to market first in 2022, with the Dual and Tri-Motor variants available in 2023.
 The reason I find that particularly interesting is that’s the opposite of Tesla’s launches for the Model S, X, 3 and Y. With those vehicle launches, Tesla first offered the most expensive/most capable versions first, and offered the cheaper/lower-spec versions later.

-Update: It looks like Tesla have changed their strategy and will focus on the Dual/Tri-Motor variants for late 2021, and then introduce the Single Motor Cybertruck in 2022 – Source: Electrek
+Update: It looks like Tesla have changed their strategy and will focus on the Dual/Tri-Motor variants for 2022, and then introduce the Single Motor Cybertruck in 2023 – Source: Electrek

 Dedicated Cybertruck Supercharger Stalls